-6. Pharmaceutical aspects Back to top Route of administration: Oral Formulation: 50mg tablets 50mg orodispersible films 5mg/mL oral suspension Administration details: Riluzole tablets can be crushed and dispersed in water for enteral tube administration or mixed with soft food e.g. yoghurt or puree.
+6. Pharmaceutical aspects

+Route of administration: Oral Formulation: 50mg tablets 5mg/mL oral suspension Administration details: Riluzole tablets can be crushed and dispersed in water for enteral tube administration or mixed with soft food e.g. yoghurt or puree.
 Give immediately or within 15 minutes.
-Riluzole may block enteral feeding tubes; ensure the tube is flushed well after each dose.
+Riluzole may block enteral feeding tubes, so ensure that the tube is flushed well after each dose.
 Crushed tablets may have a local anaesthetic effect in the mouth.
 Crushing or splitting riluzole tablets is unlicensed.
-The orodispersible films are placed on top of the tongue; film will stick to the tongue and begin to dissolve.
-Once mouth is closed, saliva will normally be swallowed as orodispersible film dissolves.
 The oral suspension is suitable for administration via enteral feeding tubes.
 The suspension must be manually gently shaken for at least 30 seconds by rotating the bottle by 180° and the homogeneity should be visually verified.
 Other important information: Patients should be warned about the potential for dizziness or vertigo, and advised not to drive or operate machinery if these symptoms occur.